alumina-lang/alumina/README.md

 Needless to say, a great way to contribute to the project is to just use Alumina for your own programs and libraries.
 Submit a PR and add your project to the list:

-- [timestamped](http://github.com/tibordp/timestamped) - A utility to record and replay the ouptut of a program with timestamps.
+- [timestamped](http://github.com/tibordp/timestamped) - A utility to record and replay the output of a program with timestamps.